Ox Eckhardt

+Football career

+Eckhardt played college football as a halfback and quarterback for the Texas Longhorns.
+He intercepted a pass in the Longhorns 16–0 upset win over Vanderbilt in 1923.

+In 1926, he professionally as a fullback in 11 games for the New York Giants of the National Football League (NFL).

+Baseball career

 In spite of his outstanding ability to hit for average, Eckhardt – a poor fielder who lacked much home run power – was never able to establish himself in the major leagues.
-He spent a few years as a coach and assistant professor at West Texas State Teachers College (now West Texas A&M University), so he was already 26 when he started seriously playing minor league ball, which is older than the average age of major league debuts.
+He spent a few years as a football coach and assistant professor at West Texas State Teachers College (now West Texas A&M University), so he was already 26 when he started seriously playing minor league ball, which is older than the average age of major league debuts.
 He was invited to spring training by the Detroit Tigers in 1929, 1930, and 1931, but he didn't make the team.
 He played in spring training for the Boston Braves 1932, and did go north with the Braves, but was sent back to the minors after eight at bats as a pinch hitter.
 The next year, 1933, he hit .414 for the San Francisco Missions, which is the PCL (Pacific Coast League) record.
 In 1935, he again won the PCL batting title, edging out 20-year-old Joe DiMaggio, .399 to .398.

 This finally earned him a slot on a major league club, the 1936 Brooklyn Dodgers, with a chance to win a job as a regular.
 But Eckhardt was 36 years old by then, was still a poor fielder with little power, and in ten starts hit just .182 in 44 at bats.
 He was sent back to the minors, never to return.

-Eckhardt also played halfback and quarterback for the Texas Longhorns, and professionally as a halfback in 11 games for the New York Giants of the National Football League.
-He intercepted a pass in the Longhorns 16–0 upset win over Vanderbilt in 1923.

 Eckhardt was inducted into the Pacific Coast League Hall of Fame in 2003.